Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 19+ Ranger, [Adrenaline I](#adrenaline-i)_

-When you cast [:spell-lv3: Haste] from the Adrenaline Aptidude, it does not require :spell-conc: Concentration.
-The spell's last for the Duration stated in the spell.
+Whenever you cast [:spell-lv3: Haste] using Adrenaline Aptidude, you can modify it so that it doesn't require **:spell-conc: Concentration**.
+If you do so, the spell's duration becomes 1 minute for that casting, and the spell ends early if you cast it again.

 ---